dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 #### target

-In this section we configure exactly what database(s) StorageLoader should load our Snowplow events into.
+In this section we configure exactly what database(s) StorageLoader should load our DreamFactory events into.
 At the moment, StorageLoader supports only two types of load target, Redshift and Postgres, which require slightly different configurations.

 To take each variable in turn:

-1. `name`, enter a descriptive name for this Snowplow storage target
+1. `name`, enter a descriptive name for this DreamFactory storage target
 2. `type`, what type of database are we loading into?
 Currently the only supported formats are "postgres" and "redshift"
 3. `host`, the host (endpoint in Redshift parlance) of the databse to